Draw for Peace

 Zentangle is a simple, relaxing and pleasant art creation technique, a tool that improves mindfulness practice and is suitable for children and adults to learn.
 In this activity, participants will be equipped with Zentangle creative skills and techniques of snarling artworks online so that participants will be inspired to create their own works.

 During the Draw for Peace, the tutors will teach the participants to do the mindful exercise – Zentangle, which helps to relax one’s mind thus fostering the development of well-being.
 While schools are taking part in Draw for Peace, we form the strong institutions within the community.

 What is Zentangle?

 Zentangle was founded by Rick Roberts & Maria Thomas in 2003.
 It is a modern art form combining “Zen” and “Tangle”.

 The Zentangle Method is an easy to learn, relaxing, and fun way to create beautiful images by drawing structured patterns called “tangles” with combinations of dots, lines, simple curves, S curves and orbs.
 The intertwining snarls form the basic patterns; the liberal combination of patterns form a complete piece of Zentangle artwork.

 Not only is the creation of Zentangle a practice of art, it is also a popular stress relief.
 As people draw Zentangle lines, they enter a state of meditation and extreme concentration during creation, gaining the practice the nickname of “yoga for the mind”.
 Everyone drawing Zentangles can concentrate on every fine stroke as they create patterns one after another, effortlessly bringing one’s mind, instinct and knowledge together as one.

-Local secondary school students aged between 12 – 18
+Local students and young people from other youth groups, aged between 10 – 18

 - Artwork size: A4 drawing paper (210 × 297 mm)